Robin Roberts (baseball): Germantown Academy

+University of South Florida

-After one season (1976) as a color commentator on Phillies broadcasts, Roberts coached the University of South Florida Bulls baseball team from 1977–1985.
-He led the team to its first NCAA Tournament in 1982, and won six conference titles with the Bulls.
-His uniform number 36 was the first to be retired by the team and was honored on the center field wall at USF's now-demolished Red McEwen Field; and is honored on the new USF Baseball Stadium as well.
+After one season as a color commentator on Phillies broadcasts in 1976, Roberts coached the University of South Florida baseball team in Tampa, Florida from 1977 to 1985.
+He led the team to its first NCAA Tournament in 1982 and won six conference titles with the Bulls.
+He was named the Sun Belt coach of the year each season from 1978 to 1982.
+His uniform number 36 was the first to be retired by the team, and he was honored on the center field wall at the team's since demolished Red McEwen Field; he also is honored on the new USF Baseball Stadium.

+Other endeavors

-During the baseball off–season, Roberts toured with the Robin Roberts All–Stars basketball team.
+During the baseball off-season, Roberts toured with the Robin Roberts All-Stars basketball team.
 The team played against other touring squads, such as the Harlem Globetrotters.

 Roberts was also the president of the Gold King Seafood Company in Philadelphia, even during his baseball career.
 This was central to an appearance Roberts made on What's My Line? in 1957, where the panelists had to decipher what else he did besides play baseball.